Smartsheet-JB-Brown/Roo-Code/cline_docs/package-manager/user-guide/03-searching-and-filtering.md

 2. Select multiple types to show components that match any of the selected types
 3. Clear all type filters to show all components again

+When filtering by type, packages are handled specially:

+- A package will be included if it matches the selected type
+- A package will also be included if it contains any subcomponents matching the selected type
+- When viewing a package that was included due to its subcomponents, the matching subcomponents will be highlighted

 ### Type Filter Behavior

-- Type filters apply to the primary component type, not subcomponents
+- Type filters apply to both the primary component type and subcomponents
+- Packages are included if they contain subcomponents matching the selected type
 - The type is displayed as a badge on each package card
 - Type filtering can be combined with search terms and tag filters